AlexiaDelorme/project-cookbook/README.md

 ###### Feature 7 - Delete account
 - Users can permanently delete their account by confirming their password and pressing the "Delete Account" button.
 - To increase security, a "warning" modal form will enable users to confirm their will to delete their account.
-    - Users who are not sure can click "Cancel" and will be confirmed that their account are still live.
+    - Users who are not sure can click "Cancel" and will be advised that their account are still live.
-    - Users who are sure about deleting their password can click "Delete" and will be confirmed that their account has been deleted.
+    - Users who are sure about deleting their password can click "Delete" and will be advised that their account has been deleted.
 - The recipes that were created by a user who deleted their account won't be deleted.
 This is a preventive choice that I made in order to protect the diversity of recipes in the database.

 ###### Feature 8 - Online cookbook